phbuech/ema2wav/README.md

 * Start the conversion by pressing the `convert` button.

+* Output is produced in the selected output folder.
+The converted ema2wav files are in the subdirectory called `emawav`.

-* If you would like to replicate an earlier conversion, a configuration file can be loaded from your disk and all necessary information is entered into the GUI fields.
+* You will also find that a configuration file called `config.json` is created in the output folder.
+In this file, the configuration produced by the GUI is saved.
+If you would like to replicate an earlier conversion, you can load this configuration file or a different one from your disk and all necessary information is entered into the GUI fields.
 Open a configuration file by pressing the `load CONFIG` button and select the configuration file.

 ### Manual configuration